-The 2013 Grade 4 Common Core Mathematics Test will use new rubrics and scoring policies.
-Both the Mathematics 2-point and 3-point Rubrics have changed to reflect the new demands called for by the CCLS.
-Similarly, new scoring policies have been adopted to address CCLS Mathematics Standards.
+The 2014 Grade 4 Common Core Mathematics Test will use rubrics and scoring policies similar to those used in 2013.
+Both the 2014 Mathematics 2-point and 3-point Rubrics have changed to more clearly reflect the new demands called for by the CCLS.
+Similarly, scoring policies have been amended to better address the CCLS Mathematics Standards.
 The new Mathematics Rubrics are as follows: